 - Abnormal Calcium levels above 1.5

-- Positive Carbohydrate Deficient Transferrin (CDT) with history of abuse, DUI history, etc.
+- Positive Carbohydrate Deficient Transferrin (CDT) with a history of abuse, DUI history, etc.

 - Positive for illegal drugs, including marijuana if it was not disclosed on the application.

-- Estimated Glomerula Filtration Rate (eGFR) levels below 60 when no prior kidney history
+- Estimated Glomerular Filtration Rate (eGFR) levels below 60 when no prior kidney history

 - Protein levels greater than 200 mg/dl